UBC-CIC/Student-Connect-App/docs/DeploymentGuide.md

 1) Open the terminal at the root folder of the repository, and then run the deployment script using the following command using your own parameter values inside the angle brackets.
+The order of arguments must be the same as shown.

    For Mac, Linux and Windows Subsystem for Linux users: